elastic/elasticsearch/docs/ESOF/Report 2.md

 Both the growing need for high throughput and the need for reliability are fulfilled by the redundancy in the replicated shards housed in the nodes.

 Requirements:
--Data Storage
+* Data Storage
--High Availability
+* High Availability
--High Throughput/Performance
+* High Throughput/Performance
--High Flexibility in queries/data
+* High Flexibility in queries/data
--Reliability
+* Reliability
--Developer Friendliness
+* Developer Friendliness
--Real time Analytics
+* Real time Analytics
--Distributed
+* Distributed